My grandfather, died in July 2009 in Jerusalem, in the southwest sector of the city.

 This is the story of a man whose life spanned the 20th century.

-When he died in the summer of 2009, I was nearly 30 and had fled to Japan after separating from my wife.
+When he died in the summer of 2009, I was nearly 30 and had flown to Japan after separating from my wife.

 It was there, in unknown Tokyo, that I would find my grandfather again and begin to re-conquer my own history.